Reaper1994/go-package-master/README.md

   -H "Authorization: Bearer GSLC-123-0R" \
   -d '{"items": 12001}'

-// Note: the authorization  token is somethig that ive kept as a cosntant for now with  value as shown above
+// Note: the authorization  token is something that ive kept as a constant for now with  value as shown above
 ```

 Expected response: